Community remembers Vel Heckman, former Lakeview High football coach

 “He was always ready and willing to be supportive,” she said.
 “I was a gymnast and a diver and a cheerleader, and he would always be at my events.
 He was my biggest fan and my hero.
 I remember whenever I was struggling with something in my athletics ... he would try to get out of the football coaching mind and into the gymnastics or diving mind or what I needed and do whatever he could to encourage me.”

-A celebration of life ceremony will be held from 3-7 p.m.
+A celebration of life ceremony was held from 3-7 p.m.
 Monday, Dec.
-2, at the Ocoee Lakeshore Center and will be open to anyone who wishes to pay their respects.
+2, at the Ocoee Lakeshore Center and was open to anyone who wishes to pay their respects.
 The Heckman family asks that those attending wear Florida Gators colors, orange and blue.